+3.6.5 Protection of Cochannel and adjacent Allocations

+As discussed in the beginning of Section 3, Beam WPT in 24 GHz could potentially impact several services with cochannel or adjacent allocations.
+These include the 23.6-24.0 GHz allocation for Earth exploration-satellite passive (EESS(p)), the Radio Astronomy Service (RAS), the secondary allocation for Earth exploration-satellite – active (EESS(a)) at 24.05-24.25 GHz and the Terrestrial Component of IMT at 24.25-27.5 GHz.

-3.6.5 Protection of adjacent passive bands
+3.6.6 Protection of adjacent passive bands

 The 24.1-24.15 GHz band discussed here for WPT Beam use is within the 24.0-24.25 GHz band designated for industrial, scientific and medical (ISM) uses pursuant to RR No. 5.150.
 Under the provisions of 15.13 « Administrations shall take all practicable and necessary steps to ensure that radiation from equipment used for industrial, scientific and medical applications is minimal and that, outside the bands designated for use by this equipment, radiation from such equipment is at a level that does not cause harmful interference to a radiocommunication service ».
 100 MHz below the possible WPT Beam frequency is the 23.6-24.0 GHz band that is allocated on a coprimary basis for Earth Exploration Satellite (passive) , Radio Astronomy, and Space Research (passive) and protected under the terms of RR No. 5.340 that states «All emissions are prohibited».
 Pursuant to 15.13 administrations that authorize ISM devices «shall take all practicable and necessary steps to ensure that radiation from equipment used for industrial, scientific and medical applications is minimal and that, outside the bands designated for use by this equipment, radiation from such equipment is at a level that does not cause harmful interference to a radiocommunication service».
 Space Research (passive) is not a concern because it involves satellite-based receivers not pointing at Earth, but the potential of possible interference to Radio Astronomy and Earth Exploration Satellite (passive) is a concern and will be discussed below along with limits administrations could use to prevent harmful interference to these services.